cpldcpu/cpldcpu.github.io/content/posts/2025/11/bitnetmcu-cnn-implementation/index.md

 [Previously](https://cpldcpu.github.io/2024/04/24/implementing-neural-networks-on-the-10-cent-risc-v-mcu-without-multiplier/), I introduced [BitNetMCU](https://github.com/cpldcpu/BitNetMCU), my vehicle for exploring ultra-low-bit quantized neural networks aimed at low-end microcontrollers.

 For testing, I used the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset, also known as "Hello World" of deep learning.
 While it is relatively simple to train networks to above 90% accuracy for this dataset, things become progressively more difficult as we move beyond that.
-Initially, I focused on fully connected networks, which are simple to implement even on microcontrollers without hardware multipliers.
+Initially, I focused on fully connected networks, which are easy to implement even on microcontrollers without hardware multipliers.
 I achieved 99.0% test accuracy, which is already a very respectable result for something running on a tiny MCU like the $0.10 CH32V003.

 However, purely fully connected networks have limitations in terms of accuracy for image data due to reduced capability for generalization.
 For image data, Convolutional Neural Networks (CNNs) are typically employed, which rely on more complex operations and require more complex memory management.